 Every RTSJ implementation shall provide the Base Module functionality, but all other modules are optional.
-The optional modules are the Device Module and the Alternative Memory Areas module.
+The optional modules are the Device Module, the Alternative Memory Areas Module and the POSIX Module.
 In addition, there are a couple of optional features as well.
 This give the implementation some choice over which modules and features to include and which not.